-Our operating expenses also include the "amortization of intangible assets related to acquisitions".
+Our operating expenses also include our "provision pursuant to the tax receivable agreement" and "amortization of intangible assets related to acquisitions".
 For all periods, the amortization of intangible assets related to acquisitions pertains primarily to the acquisition of Edgewater.

 Provision for Income Taxes